makrai/notes/kornai07-math-ling.md

     * actors fulfilling roles, eg that of the waiter or the best man,
     * decompose the prototypical action in a series of more elementary sub-scripts such as ‘presenting the menu’ or ‘giving the bride away’
   * linguistically better motivated models, in particular discourse representation theory
     * scope is more modest, being concerned primarily with the introduction of new entities (the owner, the best man)
   * studies of ritual, in particular in the Indian tradition (Staal 1982,1989)
 * conceptual dependency (Schank 1972) extends ideas familiar from dependency grammar down to the level of mental language
   * To apply the MIL formalism of Section 5.2 to Conceptual Dependency, we take
-    * primitive objects to be the atomic symbols PP, PA, and AA (which in CD correspond roughly to nouns, adjectives, and adverbs), ATRANS, PTRANS, MTRANS, GRASP, PROPEL, MOVE, INGEST, EXPEL, ATTEND, SPEAK, MBUILD, and DO (which correspond roughly to verbs), and choose the
+    * primitive objects to be the atomic symbols PP, PA, and AA (which in CD correspond roughly to nouns, adjectives, and adverbs)
+    * ATRANS, PTRANS, MTRANS, GRASP, PROPEL, MOVE, INGEST, EXPEL, ATTEND, SPEAK, MBUILD, and DO
+      (which correspond roughly to verbs), and choose the
     * `P_i` as CAUSE, BI-CAUSE, MOBJECT, INSTRUMENT, ENABLES, RESULTS, INITIATES, and REASON (which correspond roughly to cases)